 Just treating the female is not practicing Reproductive medicine, that is just hormone regulation.
 Semen parameters can change by as much as 20% in a given month and change daily, week, monthly and yearly.
 Just because the sperm has been OK, weeks, months, years ago, does not mean it is OK now.

 It takes up to 90 days for a sperm to fully mature and so what you have done now, like excessive drinking and eating bad foods, can affect your sperm in that 90 days later.
+This is often why we see poor sperm quality in semen analysis post the Christmas and New Year periods.

-Genetic inheritance is something we all need to consider and fetal origins of disease
+Genetic inheritance is something we all need to consider and fetal origins of disease.

 It has been well established that environmental chemicals (endocrine disrupters) are reproductive toxicants and can be associated with impaired semen quality and reproductive potential in animals and humans.